-Police turn more aggressive against protesters and bystanders, alike, adding to violence and chaos
+Police turn more aggressive against protesters and bystanders alike, adding to disorder

 “If those protesters had just gotten out of the way and not created an attempt to surround that vehicle, we would not be talking about this,” de Blasio said on local television station NY1.

 He added: “In a situation like that, it’s a very, very tense situation.
 And imagine what it would be like, you’re just trying to do your job and then you see hundreds of people converging upon you.
-I’m not gonna blame officers who are trying to deal with an absolutely impossible situation,” de Blasio said.
+I’m not going to blame officers who are trying to deal with an absolutely impossible situation,” de Blasio said.
 “The folks who were converging on that police car did the wrong thing to begin with and they created an untenable situation.
 I wish the officers had found a different approach.
 But let’s begin at the beginning.
 The protesters in that video did the wrong thing to surround them, surround that police car, period.”

-But other New York politicians criticized the officers’ actions: City Council Speaker Corey Johnson (D) called it “outrageous” and Rep. Alexandria Ocasio-Cortez (D) blasted de Blasio on Twitter.
+But other New York politicians criticized the officers’ actions: City Council Speaker Corey Johnson (D) called it “outrageous,” and Rep. Alexandria Ocasio-Cortez (D) blasted de Blasio on Twitter.

 “@NYCMayor your comments tonight were unacceptable,” Ocasio-Cortez said.
 “This moment demands leadership & accountability from each of us.
 Defending and making excuses for NYPD running SUVs into crowds was wrong.”

 The aggressive response in these cities was not the rule everywhere.
 In Camden, N.J., the county police chief marched with protesters decrying Floyd’s death.
-In Atlanta and Dallas, police chiefs have been filmed walking among protesters without riot gear, urging people to protest peacefully.
+In Flint, Mich., Gennessee County Sheriff Chris Swanson did the same, in a moment captured on video .
+He told protesters, “I want to make this a parade, not a protest,”

 In Baltimore, during a protest at police headquarters, one person carried a sign listing the names of African Americans killed by police.
 In a moment captured on video by Baltimore Sun reporter Pamela Wood, a police lieutenant read the names aloud.